dfvalio/EuLTDom2023/README.md

   3) The csv files corresponding to the language-specific results of the LT in each domain with all NLP tasks (i.e.: concatenation of 2) files)
   4) .svg figures presented in the report other than heatmaps
   5) .svg figures of complete heatmaps (i.e.: with all NLP tasks in the same graph for each language)
-  6) 3-dimensional graph (html) containing the overview of all languages, domains, and NLP tasks.
+  6) Three 3-dimensional graphes (html) containing the overview of all languages, domains, and NLP tasks.
+Each graph correspond to one colour-scale (heat, viridis, and plasma).
 The x and y axis correspond to domains and tasks respectively.
 The z-axis corresponds to the number of ACL papers mentioning the specific domain/task/language.
 By clicking each point, detailed information is displayed.
 The graph can be rotated and zoomed in for a more detailed analysis of specific areas.

 For further information, please consult the ELE-2 report available at: ***link available soon***